-So if you are sitting in this church this morning and you feel that you are not worthy to be here, or that you are not as "Christian" as most of the others, or not so well groomed or too young or too old, or too poor or too whatever, you are at the right place.
+So if you are sitting in this church this morning and you feel that you are not worthy to be attend the Lord's Supper next week, or that you are not as "Christian" as most of the others, or not so well groomed or too young or too old, or too poor or too whatever, you are at the right place.
 Jesus said the kingdom of heavens is for you with just one exception: you must believe that Jesus saved you.
 You must have faith.
 And if you have faith you have hope as well.
 You are part of God's kingdom.
 In his eyes you are saved.
 You are worthy.
 You are special.
-You are loved even if you feel not very loved at this present moment in time.
+You are loved even if you feel not very loved at this present ,moment of time..He is with you even though you might think He is not.

 And if you still have some doubts, take part in the Holy Communion.
 It is God's way of welcoming you into his kingdom, into his presence.
 But you must leave with one goal.
 You must tell others about God's love for all humanity.
-You must show to everyone that if you are accepted so are they!
+You must show to everyone that if you are accepted - so are they!

-You must live in the weeks to come with this knowledge: everyone who has faith, has received the kingdom of God.
+You must live in the weeks to come with this knowledge: everyone who has faith, have received the kingdom of God.